This article is part of the Key Bible Verses series.

 Walk in a manner worthy of the Lord, fully pleasing to him: bearing fruit in every good work and increasing in the knowledge of God; being strengthened with all power, according to his glorious might, for all endurance and patience with joy; giving thanks to the Father, who has qualified you to share in the inheritance of the saints in light.

 Spiritual power was a key issue in the Greco-Roman world.
 People sought power through connection with various gods and pagan rituals in order to protect them from evil spirits and to help them acquire wealth or influence.
-Paul wants the Colossians to know that he prays regularly that God would impart his power to them, not for selfish aims but so that they can live for God in a worthy manner. “for all endurance and patience with joy.”
+Paul wants the Colossians to know that he prays regularly that God would impart his power to them, not for selfish aims but so that they can live for God in a worthy manner.
 The purpose (as indicated by the word “for”) of this God-given power is to provide the divine strength needed for the believer to attain Christian virtues, to persevere in the faith, to resist temptation and deceitful teachers, and so to know the joy of the Lord.

 All commentary sections adapted from the ESV Study Bible.